pfwd/terminal-setup/README.md

 # Terminal Setup
 This allows switching between client bash profiles.

-Each client and have their own SSH and bash aliases
+Each client can have their own SSH config and bash aliases

+When switching between clients a symlink named .current_client_aliases is added to the home directory.
+This is linked to the active client aliases and changed when the client is switched

 ### Clients
 Each client should be structured like so